 All students are expected to maintain satisfactory academic progress.
 Satisfactory academic progress requires maintaining a cumulative grade point average of 2.0 or higher.
 Failure to maintain satisfactory academic progress will result in an Unsatisfactory Academic status and suspension from receiving additional financial aid.
 Students have the right to appeal the suspension of financial aid.
 A written appeal must be submitted to the financial aid office stating the reasons for not maintaining satisfactory academic progress.
 The appeal, academic plan and all supporting documents will be reviewed by the Financial Aid SAP Appeals Committee in the order in which they are received.
-The committee will notify the student of its decision in writing.
+The committee will notify the student of its decision by email at westmoreland.edu.
 Students whose appeal is approved will have their aid reinstated for the upcoming term.
 This term will be called Probation as their continuing eligibility will be determined after their Probationary term is over.
+Students on Probation should have a term GPA of 2.3 or higher and 67% pace to receive an additional term of Probation.